-The Partnership intends to invest all or substantially all of the Available Funds in Flow-Through Shares of Resource Companies that are listed on Canadian stock exchanges that are "designated stock exchanges" within the meaning of the Tax Act.
+The Partnership intends to invest all or substantially all of the Available Funds, an amount of \$250,000 if the Minimum Offering is completed, in Flow-Through Shares of Resource Companies that are listed on Canadian stock exchanges that are "designated stock exchanges" within the meaning of the Tax Act.
 These companies will agree to incur Eligible Expenditures in amounts equal to all or substantially all of the Available Funds of the Offering, and will agree to renounce such Eligible Expenditures to the Partnership, to be allocated to the Limited Partners.
 This renunciation and allocation will entitle Canadian residents to deduct for federal and provincial income tax purposes up to 100% of the CEE allocated by the Partnership.
 In addition, the EITC may apply in respect of the amount of Eligible Expenditures renounced to the Partnership in respect of investments in Flow-Through Shares that qualify as Super Flow-Through Shares.
 As part of the Partnership's investment strategy, the Partnership may, from time to time, dispose of Flow-Through Shares and other investments and reinvest the proceeds of such dispositions as described further in this Offering Memorandum.

-In the event that proceeds allocated to purchase Flow-Through Shares, including Super Flow-Through Shares, have not been advanced to the Resource Companies by December 31, 2016, such unexpended funds will be returned to the Limited Partners based on their pro rata share.
+In the event that proceeds allocated to purchase Flow-Through Shares, including Super Flow-Through Shares, have not been advanced to the Resource Companies by December 31, 2017, such unexpended funds will be returned to the Limited Partners based on their pro rata share.

-From the Available Funds, the Partnership has agreed to pay the Portfolio Manager a management fee of 1% of the Net Asset Value of the Partnership for services performed under the Portfolio Management and Investment Fund Management Agreement.
+From the Available Funds, the Partnership has agreed to pay the Portfolio Manager a management fee of 2% of the Net Asset Value of the Partnership for services performed under the Portfolio Management and Investment Fund Management Agreement.
 See Item 2.7 "Material Agreements" for more information about the Portfolio Management and Investment Fund Management Agreement.

-Until applied as set forth above, it is intended that the funds maintained in a special trust account will be invested only in securities of or those guaranteed by the Government of Canada or any Province of Canada, in certificates of deposit, or in interest-bearing accounts of banks.
+Until applied as set forth above, it is intended that funds will be maintained in a special trust account and be invested only in securities of or those guaranteed by the Government of Canada or any Province of Canada, in certificates of deposit, or in interest-bearing accounts of banks.